 Cysteine aspartic proteases (caspases) play critical roles in regulating apoptosis and inflammation.
 Caspases involved in apoptosis are classified into distinct subsets based on function, effector caspases (caspases-3, -6 and -7) and initiator caspases (caspases-2, -8, -9 and -10).
 Caspases-1, -4, -5, -11 and -12 are involved in inflammation.

 All caspases are synthesized in inactive forms, referred to as pro-caspases, that require dimerization/oligomerization and subsequent cleavage for activation.
-Extrinsic or intrinsic death signals mediate caspase activation and apoptosis via two distinct pathways (see image 1).
+Extrinsic or intrinsic death signals mediate caspase activation and apoptosis via two distinct pathways.
 The extrinsic pathway is triggered by ligand binding to cell surface death receptors, and the intrinsic pathway is activated by factors such as DNA damage, growth factor withdrawal or loss of extracellular matrix contact and is mediated through the mitochondria.

-Bio-Rad offers several antibodies and kits for measuring caspase activity.
+Bio-Rad offers a range of antibodies and FLICA Caspase Kits for measuring caspase activity.